Molesmalo/StarWarsMod4AirMash/README.md

 *WINDOWS USERS:*

-- Windows users should be OK with all the new layeres enabled by default, but if you are using an old PC, you might want to try enabling / disabling layers (read the mac note above, it's the same).
+- Windows users should be OK with all the new layers enabled by default, but if you are using an old PC, you might want to try enabling / disabling layers (read the mac note above, it's the same).

 <br>
 <br>